-Leonardo da Vinci is revered as a painter and sculptor, but the 15th century Italian was a polymath whose interests included mathematics, architecture, engineering… and land surveying!
+Leonardo da Vinci is revered as a painter and sculptor, but the 15th century Italian was a polymath.
+His interests included mathematics, architecture, engineering… and land surveying!

 Surveying & Cartography

 Leonardo isn’t remembered as a land surveyor or cartographer, but we think his work in the field is worth celebrating!
-In 1502 he drew several accurate maps of the town of Imola, and at one point surveyed Chiana Valley in Tuscany by pacing out the distance, before producing a map.
+In 1502 he drew several accurate maps of the town of Imola, at one point surveying Chiana Valley in Tuscany by pacing out the distance, then producing a map.
 There is even a theory that Leonardo employed cartographic perspective his masterpiece Mona Lisa.
 Amateur art historian Donato Pezzutto suggests that the landscape of the Mona Lisa can be reassembled to depict the Chiana Valley, although debate in the art community is ongoing…

 Town Plan of Imola, from Wikipedia

 Perspective & Anamorphosis in Art

 Linear perspective is a form of drawing that creates the illusion of depth or distance on a flat surface.
-Many Renaissance architects and artists, including Leonardo, studied perspective during the 15th century, thus contributing to our understanding of the mathematics of art.
+Many Renaissance architects and artists studied perspective during the 15th century, thus contributing to our understanding of the mathematics of art.
 Today, perspective is used in CAD software and computer graphics.

 Leonardo’s drawing Leonardo’s Eye is the earliest example of perspective anamorphosis in modern times.
 Anamorphosis is a distorted perspective or projection that requires the viewer to use a specific vantage point or device to view an image.
 Anamorphosis is widely used today and has many practical uses, for example in widescreen television formats and by IMAX to project wider images onto narrow frames.
 It’s also used for creating warning text on roads that can be viewed by approaching motorists.

 Leonardo employed science throughout his artistic work.
-Many people think the Mona Lisa‘s eyes follow them around the room.
-This is because Leonardo studied the human eye and demonstrated that by blending colours and outlines, one can create a realistic, atmospheric, image of the face.
+Many people think the Mona Lisa‘s eyes follow them around the room; this is because Leonardo studied the human eye.
+He demonstrated that by blending colours and outlines, one can create a realistic, atmospheric, image of the face.
 This technique is called ‘Sfumato’.
 You can learn more about Leonardo’s use of perspective in the Mona Lisa here.